 He completed his training with a much sought after Laparoscopic (keyhole) Surgical Fellowship in colorectal and general surgery at the UK's leading rectal cancer hospital in Basingstoke and is now on the teaching faculty to train other consultants in laparoscopic surgery at European surgical institutions in Paris, Hamburg and the UK.

 He was appointed as a consultant surgeon at the Royal Berkshire Hospital to initiate the provision of laparoscopic TEP hernia repairs and laparoscopic colorectal surgery there.

 Additionally, he has been awarded a Masters degree for research into Inflammatory Bowel Disease.

-His current average length of stay for patients after colorectal cancer surgery is 3 days compared to the national average of 8 days and his successful colonoscopy completion rate is currently 99%, well above the national requirement of 90%.
+His current average length of stay for patients after colorectal cancer surgery is three days compared to the national average of eight days and his successful colonoscopy completion rate is currently 99 per cent, well above the national requirement of 90 per cent.

 Mr Coull is a former national junior tennis champion and was a professional tennis coach for a year before starting University.
 He is also a keen golfer with a handicap of 18 and a regular gym attender, and greatly enjoys the theatre and travel.

 Consultant Laparoscopic General and Colorectal Surgeon at the Royal Berkshire Hospital

 Laparoscopic Hernias and Colorectal Surgery, Colonoscopy, Rectal Bleeding and Modern Management of Haemorrhoids including HALO and DG HAL-RAR procedures, change in bowel habit (diarrhoea & constipation), Colorectal cancer, Crohn's Disease, Ulcerative Colitis, Anal Fissures and Fistulae, Diverticular Disease, Pilonidal Sinus Surgery.